Isabela (province): History

 The province of Isabela used to be a vast rainforest where numerous indigenous ethnolinguistic groups lived.
 Many of the same ethnic groups still live in the province.
 Shell midden sites and other archaeological sites throughout the province constitute the material culture of those groups during the classical era.

 Spanish colonial period

 During the Spanish era, prior to 1856, the Cagayan Valley was divided into only two provinces: Cagayan and Nueva Vizcaya.
 The Province of Cagayan at that time consisted of all towns from Tumauini to Aparri in the north.
-All other towns from Ilagan southward to Aritao comprised the Province of the old Nueva Vizcaya.
+All other towns from Ilagan southward to Aritao composed the Province of the old Nueva Vizcaya.
 In order to facilitate the work of the Catholic missionaries in the evangelization of the Cagayan Valley, a royal decree was issued on May 1, 1856, creating the Province of Isabela consisting of the towns of Gamu, Old Angadanan (now Alicia), Bindang (now Roxas) and Camarag (now Echague), Carig (now Santiago City) and Palanan, all detached from the Province of Nueva Vizcaya; while Cabagan and Tumauini were taken from the Province of Cagayan.
+The exception is Palanan, which was established in 1625 by Spanish forces who arrived by ship from the Pacific coastal town of Baler in Tayabas province (now part of Aurora).
+Thus, Palanan was originally a part of Pampanga, then to Laguna, Tayabas (now Quezon Province; Tayabas became independent from Laguna), and Nueva Ecija, before being transferred to Nueva Vizcaya and finally Isabela.
+Also, unlike the rest of Cagayan Valley, it was served by Franciscan missionaries from Baler rather than the Dominicans.
+The population of the town was natively Paranan, then subsequently augmented by local Negritos, migrants from Baler who are Tagalogs and outlaws from Cagayan Valley, with the lingua franca of the settlement being Tagalog as opposed to Ilocano or Ibanag.